 The north side of the plaza is the City Hall.
 It is a Baroque-style building with five granite arches and a steeple decorated with allegoric figures.
 In its ornamentation, many medallions stand out, including those of Charles I, Alfonso XI, Ferdinand VI, Cervantes, and St. Theresa.

 The plaza mayor in Salamanca is an irregular square and the facades of the buildings are three stories high, with symmetrical balconies above 88 semi-circular arches supported by solid stone pillars.
 This architecture of the 18th century includes Spanish decorations of cut tablets, equilateral arches.

 These days, Salamanca’s Plaza Mayor has turned into one of the most lively and popular places in Salamanca.
 Much of the daily and nightlife of Salamanca takes place in the Plaza Mayor.

 You will find boutiques and trinket shops that line the inside of the Plaza and continues out onto the streets directly outside the walls.
 These stores provide the option of unique shopping.
 You can collect souvenirs and other Spain-related gifts from here.

 The Plaza also has a small pharmacy.
 The Royal Pavilion and the town hall are located in this plaza.
-This is an excellent resource to find information about educational services, the libraries, police department, culture and tourism.
+This is an excellent resource to find information about educational services, libraries, police departments, culture, and tourism.
 This is the best place to eat, drink, shop, meet people, socialize, observe people, study, take a stroll and for many other reasons.